trishume/sympy-wiki-with-svn/Tips.md

 - The expand method works not only for algebraic functions, but also for trigonometric functions.
 For example, “sin(x+y).expand(trig=true)” will return sin(x)*cos(y) + sin(y)*cos(x).

 - Want SymPy to print in Pretty Print?
-Use the Prett Print function.
+Use the Pretty Print function.
 To print out x/y in Pretty Print, do “pprint(x/y)”.

 # Intermediate